References

 Starting in 2024, we are no longer requesting recommendation letters as part of the Mathcamp student application.
-Instead, you will need to include contact information for one or more adults whom we may contact if we need more information on your application.
+Instead, you will need to include contact information for an adult who knows you in a mathematical context, whom we may contact if we need more information on your application.
 Our primary focus will remain on the materials that you provide: the Qualifying Quiz that you submit, and what you tell us in the About You section of our application.
 Occasionally, there's something in an application that we'd like to learn more about, and that's when we might contact a reference.

-Your mathematical reference should be an adult who has interacted directly with you in a mathematical setting, often a teacher from school or a summer program.
+Your reference should be an adult who has interacted directly with you in a mathematical setting, often a teacher from school or a summer program.
 They're someone whom we can potentially talk with to get an outside perspective on your application, mathematically and personally.
 You should talk to this person ahead of time to verify that they're willing to serve as a reference, but please make it clear that they do not need to prepare a letter of recommendation.
 In fact, they don't have to do anything at all unless we contact them!
-If we do, we'll have a few direct questions for them that we encourage them to respond to informally, without having to spend the time writing a full polished letter.
+If we do, we'll have a few direct questions for them that we encourage them to respond to informally, without having to write a letter.

-Here are some ideas for who might make a good matheamtical reference for you:
+Here are some ideas for who might make a good mathematical reference for you:

-If you have attended another mathematics summer program recently (e.g. Hampshire, MathILy, PROMYS, Ross, SUMaC, Texas Honors, MathPath...) that is not centered on competition math, an instructor from your summer experience would be an excellent reference.
+1. If you have attended another mathematics summer program recently (e.g. Hampshire, MathILy, PROMYS, Ross, SUMaC, Texas Honors, MathPath...) that is not centered on competition math, we strongly encourage you to ask an instructor from that program to be your reference.
 These instructors have experience that is directly comparable to the kind of work we do with students at Mathcamp, so their perspectives tend to be much more helpful to us than those from classroom teachers or competition coaches.
 It doesn't have to be the program's director: choose someone with whom you've talked about math!

 If you have specific questions about selecting your reference, contact us.